 Some basic rules include: Hair must be pulled back, out of students face; No gum please; and please follow the dress code in the brochure as closely as possible.
 The reason for the specific dress is that I need to be able to see the bodyline of each student as they move.
 When each student matches, it also makes it easier to detect any differences in movement as a group.
 Again, the dress code is as much for safety as it is for uniformity.
 (Students may bring a water bottle to class if they wish.)

 In each class, there will be a warm-up or stretch section.
-In the Intro-classes, we play dance games and use fantasy-play as a way for the students to learn their steps and get a good warm-up while having fun.
+In the Petite/Intro classes, we play dance games and use fantasy-play as a way for the students to learn their steps and get a good warm-up while having fun.
 Fantasy-play also encourages the students to use their imaginations and creativity while dancing.

 Most classes will include across the floor technique and movement, center floor technique and movement and barre exercises.
 Most classes will also be working on a routine that will be performed at the Spring Recital.